pre-vert/Borrowable-limit-order-book/README.md

 - stop loss orders with guaranteed stop price
 - zero liquidation costs
 - high leverage
-- minimized loss ratio
+- leverage programmability
-- no risk of bad debt and minimized governance
+- no risk of bad debt
+- minimized governance

-Please read more about LendBook in the [white paper](wp_blob.pdf).
+Please read more about LendBook in the [white paper](wp_llob.pdf).